-Argument Description default-gateway <next address="" hop="" interface="" ip="" name="" or=""> <eth0, eth1=""></eth0,></next> Sets the default IPv6 gateway for the specified interface (eth0-Mgmt, eth1-Stacking, or lo-loopback). dhcp primary intf <interface name=""> stateless</interface> Configures global DHCP settings as follows: primary intf-Sets the interface from which non-interface-specific configuration (resolver and routes) will be accepted through DHCP.
+Argument Description default- gateway <next hop<br="">IP address or interface name> <eth0, eth1></eth0, </next> Sets the default IPv6 gateway for the specified interface (eth0-Mgmt, eth1-Stacking, or lo-loopback). dhcp primar y intf <interfac e name> statel ess</interfac Configures global DHCP settings as follows: primary intf-Sets the interface from which non-interface-specific configuration (resolver and routes) will be accepted through DHCP.
 Leave this set to eth0 (the Mgmt port). stateless-Enables or disables stateless DHCP requests.
 Stateless information is mainly DNS configuration, so this option excludes getting an IPv6 address from the server. enable Enables the use of IPv6 generally.
 Both IPv6 and IPv4 can be enabled at the same time.

-Configures IP filtering as follows:

-- chain <chain>-Specifies he chain.
-The only chains allowed are FORWARD, INPUT, and OUTPUT. - clear-Deletes all rules from a given chain.

-NOTE: The clear parameter deletes all IP filter rules, which can result in loss of connectivity between nodes in a cluster.
+Argument Description Argument filter chain <chain> cle ar pol icy <policy> rul e <append tail insert set modify move> enable option s include- bridges</append </policy></chain> Description Configures IP filtering as follows: • chain <chain>-Specifies he chain.
+The only chains allowed are FORWARD, INPUT, and OUTPUT. • clear-Deletes all rules from a given chain.
+Note: The clear parameter deletes all IP filter rules, which can result in loss of connectivity between nodes in a cluster.
 Rather than clearing all IP filters, delete only the specific filters that are no longer required.
-If you use clear, the following warning is displayed:

-ST1 [ST1: standby] (config) # ip filter chain FORWARD clear WARNING !!
+If you use clear, the following warning is displayed: ST1 [ST1: standby] (config) # ip filter chain FORWARD clear WARNING !!
 Clearing the ip filter INPUT chain may impact mgmt and clustering ports and operations!!.

-Enter 'YES' to confirm this operation:

-- policy <policy>-Sets the policy (the default target) for a specified chain.
+Enter 'YES' to confirm this operation: policy <policy>-Sets the policy (the default target) for a specified chain.
 The only targets allowed are ACCEPT and DROP.
-The rules on this chain will be overrides of this default. - rule-Appends, inserts, sets, modifies, or moves a rule.
+The rules on this chain will be overrides of this default. rule-Appends, inserts, sets, modifies, or moves a rule.
 The chains and targets allowed are the same as for policy.
-For details on rules, refer to rule. - enable-Enables or disables IP filtering of network traffic.
-The default is disabled. - options include-bridges-Enables or disables IP packet filtering for bridges.
+For details on rules, refer to rule. enable-Enables or disables IP filtering of network traffic.
+The default is disabled. </policy></chain> options include-bridges-Enables or disables IP packet filtering for bridges.
 The default is disabled.
 (This is not supported.)

-The default policies for each chain are as follows:

-OUTPUT: ACCEPTINPUT: DROPFORWARD: DROP

-For configuration examples, refer to IP Filter Chains for Security on page 684.
+The default policies for each chain are as follows: • OUTPUT: ACCEPT • INPUT: DROP • FORWARD: DROP For configuration examples, refer to IP Filter Chains for Security on page 1045.